 Uridine is very special because it is a base pair only found in RNA, and not DNA.
 This makes it the rate-limiting factor for creating mRNA so if we don’t have enough of it, then we cannot make the mRNA our neurons need to send signals to other areas of our cells.

 Food Sources and Supplements

-Uridine can be found in some foods that we recommend like brewer’s/nutritional yeast (unless you have a gluten allergy), tomatoes, and broccoli among others, but we can also add uridine monophosphate as a supplement if increasing synaptic plasticity is our goal.
+Uridine can be found in some foods like broccoli, beets, mushrooms, and organ meats like liver and pancreas, but we can also add uridine monophosphate as a supplement if increasing synaptic plasticity is our goal.

 Below are some supplements that we recommend: